rodrigobmuniz/manipulate-matrix/README.md

 Double click on the file: `manipulate-matrix.exe`

 Or:
-Access the folder in question via terminal and run the following command
+From the project's root folder run the following command

 ```
 ./manipulate-matrix.exe